discordjs/guide/guide/popular-topics/intents.md

 otherIntents2.remove(1, 512);
 ```

 If you want to view the built flags you can utilize the `.toArray()`, `.serialize()` and `.missing()` methods.
-The first returns an array of flags represented in this bit field, the second an object mapping all possible flag values to a boolean, based on it they are represented in this bit field.
-The third can be used to view the flags not represented in this bit field (you use it by passing a bit field of specific intents to check against).
+The first returns an array of flags represented in this bitfield, the second an object mapping all possible flag values to a boolean, based on if they are represented in this bitfield.
+The third can be used to view the flags not represented (you use it by passing a bitfield of specific intents to check for).

 ## More on Bitfields

 Discord Intents and Permissions are stored in a 53-bit integer and calculated using bitwise operations.
 If you want to dive deeper into what's happening behind the curtains, check the [Wikipedia](https://en.wikipedia.org/wiki/Bit_field) and [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) articles on the topic.

-In discord.js, Permissions and Intents bit fields are represented as either the decimal value of said bit field or its referenced flags.
-Every position in a permissions bit field represents one of these flags and its state (either referenced `1` or not referenced `0`).
+In discord.js, Permissions and Intents bitfields are represented as either the decimal value of said bit field or its referenced flags.
+Every position in a permissions bitfield represents one of these flags and its state (either referenced `1` or not referenced `0`).

 </branch>